 the Bunting music manuscripts

 Edward Bunting’s original commission from the organisers of the meeting in 1792, was to write down the ancient Irish tunes.
 So the most important part of the manuscripts he left behind him are the tune books.
-We do not have all of his music notebooks, but we do have a good number, enough to see his working methods from his little pocket field-notebook through to big desk books where he finalised his piano arrangements ready for publication.
+We do not have all of his music notebooks, but we do have a good number, enough to see his working methods from his little pocket field-notebooks through to big desk books where his piano arrangements were finalised ready for publication.

 The numbering of the manuscripts at Queens is not very logical.
 You can check the PDF handlist or Collette Moloney’s Catalogue for details.